-Stick the label in the installation and service instructions so it can be easily found again for later use.
+Stick the label in the installation and service instructions for later use.

-The Vitodens may generally only be delivered to the countries listed on the type plate.
+The Vitodens boiler may generally only be delivered to countries listed on the type plate.
 For deliveries to other countries, approved contractors must arrange individual approval on their own initiative and in accordance with the law of the country in question.